Shoobx/xmldiff/docs/source/api.rst

     Set the value low, and you will get more updates instead of inserts and deletes.

     ``uniqueattrs``:
     A list of XML node attributes that will uniquely identify a node.
+Alternatively, a dictionary containing unique keys for different tags.
     See `Unique Attributes`_ for more info.

     Defaults to ``['{http://www.w3.org/XML/1998/namespace}id']``.